QUOTES-Reactions to Biden saying Putin 'cannot remain in power' | Politics

 The French president said he was seeking to hold more talks with Putin regarding the situation in Ukraine as well as an initiative to help people leave the besieged city of Mariupol in the coming days.
 "We want to stop the war that Russia has launched in Ukraine without escalation -- that's the objective," he added, noting the objective is to obtain a ceasefire and the withdrawal of troops through diplomatic means.

 "If this is what we want to do, we should not escalate things -- neither with words or actions," he said.
-RUSSIAN LAWMAKER
+OKSANA MARKAROVA, UKRAINIAN AMBASSADOR TO THE UNITED STATES

+"We heard President Biden loud and clear, that the U.S. will aid and will be with Ukraine in this fight," Markarova told NBC News' 'Meet the Press' on Sunday.
+"We clearly understand in Ukraine that anyone who's a war criminal, who attacks a neighboring country, who's doing all these atrocities together with all the Russians that are involved definitely cannot stay in power in a civilized world.
+Now, it's all up to all of us to stop Putin."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)